upendrapatel0032/Credit_Card_Financial_Dashboard/README.md

 💳 Credit Card Financial Dashboard | Power BI & SQL

-📌 Project Overview
+👋 About This Project

+This project demonstrates my ability to convert raw financial data into meaningful business insights using SQL and Power BI.
+It is an end-to-end analytics project, covering data ingestion, modeling, analysis, and visualization — exactly how real-world BI teams work.

-The Credit Card Financial Dashboard is a Power BI project designed to provide weekly and year-to-date insights into credit card operations.
-The dashboard enables stakeholders to track revenue, transactions, customer behavior, and risk metrics using data stored in a SQL database.
+The dashboard helps stakeholders monitor weekly performance, revenue growth, customer behavior, and risk metrics in a clear and interactive way.

-This project demonstrates end-to-end data analytics skills, including data ingestion, SQL database management, DAX calculations, and interactive data visualization.

 ---
 # Some SnapShot